benpollarduk/LoFiEffects.WPF/README.md

 ## Introduction
 There aren't many options available for rendering WPF UIElements in artificially low resolution.
-LoFiPresenter provides a simple control that can display content at a reduced resolution and frame rate.
+LoFiEffects.WPF provides a simple collection of shader effects and controls that can display content with reduced frame rates and visual effects.

 ## Getting Started